player-03/echoes/README.md

 	}
 }

-//Using typedefs allows you to assign meaning to common types.
-Echoes will now
+//Using typedefs allows you to assign meaning to common types. `Name` is now its
-//distinguish between `Name`s and other `String`s.
+//own component type, distinct from `String`.
+An entity will be able to have
-typedef Name = String;
+//both a `Name` and a `String` component, or one without the other. typedef Name = String;

 class MovementSystem extends System {